 You may not request or receive credit through Portfolio Assessment for learning for which credit has been awarded by other means.
 You may not request Portfolio Assessment for 100- and 200-level courses in your native language.
+In addition, certain specialized courses may not be available for credit via Portfolio Assessment.

 Credit for EXCL 301 is charged at the current tuition rate.
 Tuition for the course covers evaluation of documentation for up to three courses.
 Evaluations for courses beyond these first three incurs additional fees, which are applicable to all students, including those receiving financial aid.
+Visit umgc.edu/tuition-archive for information on additional fees.